-Chapter 3: Vision and Strategic Objectives

-Ref Page Policy / Modification Modification

-Paragraph

-AM20 9 3.1 The Local Plan sets out the strategic priorities for development and sustainable growthof the borough over the next-15 years.
-There are

-fiveseven golden threads that shape the Local Plan.
+Chapter 3: V Chapter 3: Vision and Strategic Objectives Ref Page Policy / cy / Additional Modification Paragraph AM3.01 9 3.1 The Local Plan sets out the strategic priorities for development and sustainable growthof the borough over the next 15 years.
+There are -five seven golden threads that shape the Local Plan.
 These are as follows, and are all considered to have equal value.